Chez Pazienza: Fired by CNN

 On February 12, 2008, Pazienza was fired by CNN for maintaining a personal blog, called Deus Ex Malcontent, which was started in the summer of 2006, as well as contributing opinion pieces to The Huffington Post.
-The firing garnered a small amount of media attention and amplified the debate over whether it is acceptable for a journalist to publicly express his or her personal views on personal time; it also drew attention to the new ethical issues suddenly facing mainstream news organization in the age of social media.
+The firing garnered a small amount of media attention and amplified the debate over whether it is acceptable for a journalist to publicly express their personal views on personal time; it also drew attention to the new ethical issues suddenly facing mainstream news organization in the age of social media.
 Pazienza capitalized on the attention, writing a scathing column for The Huffington Post detailing some of his experiences at CNN, specifically what he felt was a dereliction of duty by the network and mainstream news outlets in general when it came to covering serious news.
 Since then he continued writing about subjects involving the media; he regularly mined his personal experiences as a television news producer to offer opinionated commentary on topics including NBC's role in the late-night war between Conan O'Brien and Jay Leno, and CNN's decision to fire Rick Sanchez, whom Pazienza worked closely with at several points throughout his career.